wongyihao02/tp/docs/DeveloperGuide.md

   - This AttendanceList is then checked is it has a student with the same name and matric number is found.
   - Exception is thrown and handled if none found.
   - The value for the student in the hashMap containing the attendance status of the students will be changed to Absent.
+  - A message stating that the student is marked Absent is printed.
   - An error message will be printed when an Exception is handled.
-- sequence diagram is similar to 1 but instead at the end the student is marked Absent in the attendanceList and nothing is printed if there are no exceptions
+  - Sequence diagram is similar to 2 but instead at the end the student is marked Absent in the attendanceList and a success message is printed unless there are exceptions

 #### 4.ViewStudentCommentsCommand
 This is part of the Attendancelistcommands package,the function of this class is print out all the comments given for a student in the particular tutorial and week.